Exploring Interior Wall Types and Sections Drawing Details

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-Let's spend a few minutes on our next interior wall types and sections drawing.
-Again, I'm going to look up here in the interior partition legend, and you can see they're reiterating what we saw before.
-Here's the legend, pointing to a wall, designation for wall type, fire rating, stud size, description, and acoustical rating, and all the information is labeled there.
+Let's spend a few minutes on our next drawing of interior wall types and sections.
+Again, I'll refer to the interior partition legend, where you can see they’re reiterating what we saw earlier.
+Here’s the legend, pointing to a wall, including the designation for wall type, fire rating, stud size, description, and acoustical rating—all the information is labeled.

-I'm going to back off a little bit.
-Here we have a wall type header under joist and a header adjacent to an eye joist.
-So again, when I look at the drawings in here, do you see the little dashed lines that are there?
-That is a graphic way of letting me know that I have a metal stud wall.
+Let me zoom out a bit.
+Here we have a wall type header under a joist and a header adjacent to an I-joist.
+So again, when I look at the drawings, do you see the little dashed lines?
+This is a graphic representation indicating that I have a metal stud wall.

-You can see this is where screws would be, where they're attaching the two pieces together.
-They have it well detailed.
-You can see there's a Hilti firestop spray over mineral wool bat per a specific detail.
+You can see where the screws would be, attaching the two pieces together.
+The details are well shown.
+You can see there’s a Hilti firestop spray over mineral wool batts, per a specific detail.

-When I look up here, I see the X, which means blocking.
-I see the wood grain in through here.
-So this is showing me that up here, I have wood and wood.
+When I look up here, I see the 'X', which indicates blocking.
+I see the wood grain here.
+This indicates that, up here, I have wood on both sides.

-Down here, I have metal.
-They're calling out the number of layers of gyp, 5-8s type X gyp board, and type X means fire rated gyp board.
-We have a two-hour rated assembly right here.
+Down here, there’s metal.
+They’re calling out the number of layers of gypsum board, 5/8-inch type X, where type X means fire-rated gypsum board.
+This is a two-hour rated assembly.

 Learn Blueprint Reading